moonshinelabs-ai/moonshine-remote-sensing/docs/source/getting_started/models.md

 trained to deal with the latter 4 missing channels for images that do not have 8 channels of data.

-To pre-process data, use `fmow_full` mode.
-This mode expects input values from 0..65535, as the default in the functional map of the world dataset.
+To pre-process data, use `fmow_full` mode for the dataset and `unet` for the model.
+This mode expects `uint16` input values from 0 - 65535, as the default in the functional map of the world dataset.